ZeeWeasel/LogDuck/README.md

 ## Current Features

-- Custom rich-text output customization for the console
+- Rich and plain text console formatting fully customizable with BBCode
 - Auto-detects names for Autoloaded and other GD scripts with class names
-- Function to print system specs to console
 - 3 Logging Levels: Debug, Warning, Error; toggleable
-- Rich text console formatting fully customizable with BBCode
 - Logging functions handle up to 6 arguments (7 if the first isn't a String)
 - Toggle for last or full stack frame output in console per log level
-- Console format customizable with placeholders for prefix, class, message/arguments
 - Stack frame detail formats customizable as single line or full details
 - Warnings and errors pushable to Godot debugger (Editor only)
 - Option to pause game on logged errors (Editor/Debug only)
-- Option to block BBCode parsing in arguments, for outputs like Rich Text Labels
+- Option to block BBCode parsing in arguments, for outputs like Rich Text Labels / Chats
+- Instance numbering to differentiate logs in the editor output when testing multiple instances

 ## Planned Features

 - Logging to files (Per Session / Continuing)
+- Function to print system specs to console
 - Crash detection for previous session
 - Output of system specs
 - Output of images into the output when in print_rich mode